 ITV has confirmed it has "no plans" for former Apprentice contestant Katie Hopkins to appear on This Morning.
 It follows a petition calling for the controversial commentator to be banned from any future TV appearances.More than 85,000 people signed the online petition following Katie's ill-timed tweet about Scottish life expectancy in the wake of the Glasgow helicopter crash.

 Mum-of-three Katie has become well known for her controversial — and often confrontational — views.
 Most recently, sheclashed with Peaches Geldof

-to debate Attachment Parenting.She has also made waves with her opinions on overweight children, school mums and red-haired children — and became embroiled in a heated debate with This Morning host Holly Willoughby when she said she judged children with "lower class names"."I think you can tell a great deal from a name," said 38-year-old Katie.
+to debate Attachment Parenting.She has also made waves with her opinions on overweight children, school mums and red-haired children — and became embroiled in a heated debate withThis Morning

+when she said she judged children with "lower class names"."I think you can tell a great deal from a name," said 38-year-old Katie.
 "For me, there's certain names that I hear and I think 'urgh'.